SpringerPE/microbosh-simple-backup/README.md

   * `# sudo /usr/bin/sv start agent`
 9. On the bosh server, remove database dumps (if exists)
   * `# rm -f /var/vcap/store/postgres_*`
-10. On your local server, create a tgz file from the cache
+10. Optional, on your local server, create a tgz file from the cache
   * `# tar -zcvf $OUTPUT $CACHE`

 Recovering bosh